koopa1338/kernel-builder/README.md

 ## Contributing

-This project is in early development and is not yet usable.
-However, contributions are welcome!
-If you would like to contribute to the project, please feel free to submit a pull request or open an issue.
+There is still room for improvements, so if you would like to contribute to the project, please feel free to submit a pull request or open an issue.

 # License